IGassmann/viaferrata.app/docs/decisions/0001-use-markdown-architectural-decision-records.md

 ## Context and Problem Statement

-We want to record architectural decisions made in this project.
+I want to record architectural decisions made in this project.
 Which format and structure should these records follow?

 ## Considered Options